 Deciduous, Herbs, Perennials

 From the Mediterranean and western Asia.
-To 2–3 ft. high and wide, with downy, heart-shaped, tooth-edged, gray-green leaves.
+Grows to 2–3 ft. high and wide, with downy, heart-shaped, tooth-edged, gray-green leaves.
 Spikes of small (1/4–1/2-in.) whitish or pinkish flowers in late spring, early summer.
 Not very ornamental but worthy of a place in the herb garden.
-Grows easily in light soil and selfsows readily.
+Grows easily in light soil and self-sows readily.

-Common name refers to stimulant effect on cats, but their susceptibility to the herb varies: some felines fall into a rapturous frenzy, rolling wildly on the plant, but others ignore it.
-If necessary, protect crown of plant with an inverted wire basket; stems will grow through.
+The common name refers to the stimulant effect on cats, but their susceptibility to the herb varies: some felines fall into a rapturous frenzy, rolling wildly on the plant, but others ignore it.
+If necessary, protect the crown of the plant with an inverted wire basket; stems will grow through.
 The same tactic also helps preserve potted plants grown outdoors and brought indoors occasionally for cats to enjoy.
-You can also sprinkle dried leaves over your cat’s food or use them to stuff cloth toys.
+You can sprinkle dried leaves over your cat’s food or use them to stuff cloth toys.
 Some people use catnip to flavor tea.